dylanlott/mindcrank/README.md

-# mindcrank
+# mindcrank: a deck simulator

-> Monte Carlo simulations for Magic the Gathering
+> Monte Carlo modeling for Magic the Gathering deck compositions

 ## What is a Monte Carlo simulation